CORNELIA DE LANGE SYNDROME

 ANKRD11, BRD4, HDAC8, NIPBL, RAD21, SMC1A, SMC3

-So far, pathogenic variants in 6 genes are known, whereby the largest proportion of variants are in the NIPBL gene (60%).
-In about 15-20% of patients with classic CdLS, NIPBL variants cannot be detected in peripheral lymphocytes because they are present in the mosaic in other tissues.
-In addition, variants are described in mosaic form in rare cases in the genes SMC3, RAD21 and SMC1A.
+To date, pathogenic variants have been identified in six genes, with variants in the NIPBL gene accounting for the largest proportion (60%).
+In approximately 15–20% of patients with classic CdLS, NIPBL variants cannot be detected in peripheral lymphocytes because they are present in mosaic form in other tissues.
+In addition, variants in mosaic form have also been described in rare cases in the SMC3, RAD21, and SMC1A genes.

 References